Design Patterns

 }

-public class WindowsFactory implements AbstractFactory {
+class WinFactory implements GUIFactory {

-public Button createButton() {
+public Button createButton() { return new WinButton(); }

 }

-public Checkbox createCheckbox() {
+public Checkbox createCheckbox() { return new MacCheckbox(); }

 }